This article explains when, where, and how Microsoft Word for Windows creates temporary files.

 When and where Word creates temporary files

 The location where Word creates the temporary files is hardcoded information and cannot be edited.
 Therefore, it is important that NTFS permissions for the user are set accordingly.
-For more information, click the following article number to view the article in the Microsoft Knowledge Base:

 In general, Word creates temporary files for the following types of data.